submitaudio/submit-vcv-modules/README.md

 **Gain** — Line level booster with soft clip and FX send **Sweep** — DJ filter with LP/HP sweep, resonance and momentary reset

-## The Submit Chain

-Chain, Squeeze, Shape, Master, Gain and Sweep are designed to work together as a complete mixing and mastering signal chain.
-Connect them via the CHAIN jacks for a seamless workflow.

 ## Download

 [Latest release](https://github.com/submitaudio/submit-vcv-modules/releases/latest)